Make Tea From “Weeds” and Plants in Your Yard

 Teas are generally better when made with dried ingredients (with the exception of lemon and honey), so dry your leaves, flowers and berries to use later on.

-Ox-eye Daisies: I admid that I haven’t tried this one.
+I admit that I haven’t tried this one.
 It seems to be such a happy home for little ants and critters and it’s hard to get rid of them.
 But you can add the blossoms to your tea blend.

-Pine Needles (but not Ponderosa Pine or Norfolk Island Pine which are poisonous) I like the mild taste of the White Pine and it is very easy to identify with its long, soft needles of five in a bunch.
+I enjoy the mild taste of the White Pine and it is very easy to identify with its long, soft needles of five in a bunch.
+Needles from most other pine trees can be used to make tea as well but do not use Ponderosa Pine or Norfolk Island Pine which are poisonous.

 Making Wild Herbal Tea Taste Good